Angelina Jolie Always ‘Feared’ Brad Pitt Would Go Back To Jennifer Aniston

 Halperin has written about celebrity relationships in the past.
 In 2009, he wrote a bestselling book about Pitt and Jolie’s heated romance, titled Brangelina: The Untold Story of Brad Pitt and Angelina Jolie.

-Halperin believes Pitt and Jolie had a “toxic” marriage and that they were never truly compatible as a couple.
+Halperin believes Pitt and Jolie had a “toxic” marriage, and they were never truly compatible as a couple.
 Halperin says that they actually split back in 2015 after filming By the Sea together.
 While this hasn’t been confirmed, the biggest surprise was that Pitt wanted out first.

-“Angelina became terrified Brad would go public,” Halperin shared.
-“Angelina was never going to go away quietly, but the decision to take this public may well be the biggest mistake she ever made.”

 That being said, NY Daily News reports that Pitt and Jolie got matching tattoos as recently as February of 2016.
 The actress reportedly got three Sak Yant tattoos on her stomach while Pitt got a Buddhist image on his belly.
 The ink was meant to symbolically bind the couple together and was drawn up by a former monk, Ajarn noo Kanpai.